Brie Isaacson, Club Director

 Brie was hired as the head volleyball coach at Naperville Central in 2003.
 She has compiled an impressive record of 382-98.
 She coached her team to two State Championships in 2005 and 2007.
 Prior to becoming a Redhawk, Brie spent three seasons at Wheaton Warrenville South High School where she assisted the Tigers on their 42-0 State Championship in 2001.
 In 2021 Brie was inducted into the Illinois High School Coaches Hall of Fame.
 In 2019 Brie was inducted into the Lewis Coaches Hall of Fame.

 In the 2014/2015 club season, Brie coached the 15 Elite team and they finished as the National Runner up at the 42nd Annual National Championship in Florida.
 The team finished 2nd out of 163 teams.

 Brie successfully coached the 14 Elite 2013/2014 club team to a 9th place finish at the AAU National Championships in Florida.
 14 Elite finished with an overall record of 46-18 with four tournament championships.
 They finished 11th at GLPL (out of 109 teams).
 They ranked 12th out of 260 in the Great Lakes Region and finished with a National Ranking of 240 out of 4,389 (top 6% in the nation).

 Brie has spent the past 25 years as a successful coach and administrator for Junior Olympic clubs.
 She has qualified many teams for Junior Olympics and won a bronze medal with her 2001 17-1 boys team.
 Additionally C1 Volleyball has 100+ All-Americans both athletically and academically.

 As a player, Brie competed at the collegiate level at both Western Michigan University and Lewis University.
 She was a 4x All American and led her team to an AAU National Championship as an 18.

 Brie is married to Chad Isaacson.
 Chad is a teacher and coach (football and baseball) at Downers Grove North High School.
 They have four children.
 Quinn, Wyatt, Grier and Easton.

 Bridget Haack, Business Manager/Coach

-Bridget has been the business manager for Club 1 for the past 12 years.
-She has also spent 12 years working with our volley kids, volley league and summer camp programs.
-She coaches in both the youth and high school age divisions.
+Bridget has been the business manager for Club 1 for the past 13 years.
+She has also spent 13 years working with our volley kids, volley league and summer camp programs.
+She coaches in both the boys and girls programs.